 When you choose to go to the Harz Mountains you will find a large selection of sights to choose from.
 Whether you want to visit the typical German half-timbered houses, pump up your adrenaline level or enjoy amazing meals: the Harz Mountains will definitely not disappoint you.

 In the Harz region there are numerous sights well worth visiting.
 Even though I cannot describe them all, I made a small selection of the best things to see and do.
-It has become a combination of culture, nture and adventure, making it a very diverse destination.
+It has become a combination of culture, nature and adventure, making it a very diverse destination.
 But before you continue reading, I hope you’ll take a moment to check out this video that I made of my visit to the Harz Mountains.
-It will give you an impression of what the Harz has to offer and what the rest of my article is about:
+It will give you an impression of what the Harz has to offer and what the rest of my article is about and the best Harz Mountains things to do:

 Culture: the prettiest places in the Harz Mountains